Tabletop role-playing for inclusive design: Imagining sustainable futures for ‘older adults’

 This hands-on workshop explores Tabletop Role-Playing Games (TTRPGs) as a method for HCI/UX to promote reflection on the concept of ‘older adults’ and to raise awareness for the heterogeneity of this demographic.
 The TTRPG adventure was set in a sustainable future where a socio-ecological transformation has taken place; a transformation that can be significantly aided by digital technologies, which additionally stresses the need for a deeper reflection on the heterogeneity of all demographics involved in such a transformation, including ‘older adults’.

 This project is a collaboration between Denise Lengyel from the Centre for Digital Citizens at Open Lab, Kirsikka Kaipainen from the research group of Human-Centered Technology at Tampere University, Michael Heron from Chalmers University of Technology the University of Gothenburg University, Miriam Sturdee from University of St Andrews, Makayla Lewis from Kingston University London and Jennifer Liddle from Newcastle University.
-You can find a more detailed description of their research interests and game-related backgrounds here and here
+You can find a more detailed description of their research interests and game-related backgrounds here and here.

 The workshop was accepted to the 'Accessibility and Inclusion in the Digital Society' track of Academic MindTrek 2023 in Finland and was held there as an in-person event.
 It was attended by 9 participants who were between 26 and 58 years old and identified as women/female (5), men/male (3) and non-binary (1).
 They were Project Researchers and PhD students from Computer Science, Game Studies, HCI, Gerontology and Political Science from a variety of socio-cultural backgrounds.